 Keep it simple

 An over complicated checkout process simply hinders shopping conversions.
-It’s vital to put the shopper in control and allow them to easily view, amend and update their basket.
-A good online basket checkout area should include:
+It’s vital to put the shopper in control and allow them to easily view, amend and update their basket, as well as easily add their details, choose delivery options and pay with ease.
+A good online basket and checkout area should include:

 - good quality product images